-Served: 26 years
+Served: 24 years

-1902 to July 18, 1928
+1904 to July 18, 1928

-On July 15, 1927, White pleaded guilty and was sentenced to ten to twenty years in prison.
+On July 15, 1927, White pleaded guilty to Assault with Intent to Kill and was sentenced to ten to twenty years in prison.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident or the 19th Century line of duty death, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

 © This narrative was further reviewed and revised on May 12, 2015 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Executive Director.
 All rights are reserved to him and the Greater Cincinnati Police Museum.